 Note: If you purchase ammunition while purchasing a firearm, you do not need to get a separate background check for the ammo – the check for the gun will suffice.
 But you won’t be able to take home your ammo until you take home your gun.

 If your license says “Federal limits apply” in the upper right-hand corner (this is the new license given to undocumented immigrants and to people who didn’t think they would need the new federally compliant REAL ID) you must also present one other document proving you are in the United States legally.
 Accepted documents are a valid, unexpired U.S. passport or passport card; a certified copy of a U.S. birth certificate; a U.S. Certificate or Consular Report of Birth Abroad of a U.S. Citizen; a valid, unexpired foreign passport with valid U.S. immigrant visa and approved Record of Arrival/Departure (I-94) form; a certified copy of birth certificate from a U.S. Territory; a Certificate of Naturalization or U.S. Citizenship; a valid, unexpired Permanent Resident Card.
-If your name is different on these documents than it is on your ID, additional documents will be required.
+If your name is different on these documents than it is on your ID, additional documents concerning your name change will be required.

 Note: You can also go to the DMV and get a REAL ID, which requires additional documentation and a fee, but then you won’t be required to take the other documents to buy ammunition in the future.